...relationships among humans, which we are accustomed to call ‘social’, are but a subset of ecological relations.

 Tim Ingold (2000)

 The Perception of the Environment

 Over 3 decades I have been immersed in questions of how cultural practices and sensuous, embodied human-environment and interspecies interactions might lead to more ethically sensitive and ecologically just human-world and interspecies relations.
 With an eye on Biocultural Diversity; acknowledging the inextricable enmeshment of nature and culture, I am best known for my work investigating the role and impact of the arts in transforming "cultures of unsustainability" to cultures of sustainability.

-This small website offers a bit of a view of some of the work in which I have been engaged over some 3 decades, and work in progress, in keeping with these understandings.
+This small website offers a view into some of the work in which I have been engaged over some 3 decades, as well as work in progress. (selected)

 Thank you for visiting.